-Mothers, with separate groups for mothers whose daughters: (a) have been cut; (b) have not been cut; and (c) have been through an ARP ceremony (in Kisii) or who have attended a rescue camp (in Kuria)
+- Mothers, with separate groups for mothers whose daughters: (a) have been cut; (b) have not been cut; and (c) have been through an ARP ceremony (in Kisii) or who have attended a rescue camp (in Kuria) Community leaders (men and women); - School teachers; - Young women over the age of 18, with separate FGDs for: (a) those who have undergone FGM; and (b) those who have not undergone FGM;

-- Community leaders (men and women) - School teachers - Young women over the age of 18, with separate FGDs for: (a) those who have undergone FGM; and (b) those who have not undergone FGM - Young women over the age of 18 who have participated in ARP ceremonies - this group was only interviewed in Kisii - Young men over the age of 18, with separate FGDs for those who were married and unmarried - Older men and women
+- Young women over the age of 18 who have participated in ARP ceremonies - this group was only interviewed in Kisii; - Young men over the age of 18, with separate FGDs for those who were married and unmarried; - Older men and women.

-In-depth interviews were held with selected individuals, including police and paralegal officers, local administrators, managers from local agencies implementing FGM activities, a traditional circumciser and a retired nurse who used to circumcise.
+In-depth interviews were held with two groups of selected individuals:

+- Key national and international organisations involved in combating FGM (appendix A); - Key individuals in Kuria and Kisii, including police and paralegal officers, local administrators, managers from local agencies implementing FGM activities, a traditional circumciser and a retired nurse who used to circumcise.